Giuseppe Garibaldi: Campaign of 1860

 On 24 January 1860, Garibaldi married 18-year-old Giuseppina Raimondi.
 Immediately after the wedding ceremony, she informed him that she was pregnant with another man's child and Garibaldi left her the same day.
 At the beginning of April 1860, uprisings in Messina and Palermo in the Kingdom of the Two Sicilies provided Garibaldi with an opportunity.
-He gathered about a thousand volunteers called i Mille (the Thousand), or the Redshirts as popularly known, in two ships named Il Piemonte and Il Lombardo, and left from Quarto, in Genoa, on 5 May in the evening and landed at Marsala, on the westernmost point of Sicily, on 11 May.
+He gathered a group of volunteers called i Mille (the Thousand), or the Redshirts as popularly known, in two ships named Il Piemonte and Il Lombardo, and left from Quarto, in Genoa, on 5 May in the evening and landed at Marsala, on the westernmost point of Sicily, on 11 May.

-Swelling the ranks of his army with scattered bands of local rebels, Garibaldi led 800 volunteers to victory over an enemy force of 1,500 on the hill of Calatafimi on 15 May.
+Swelling the ranks of his army with scattered bands of local rebels, Garibaldi led 800 volunteers to victory over an enemy force of 1,500 at the Battle of Calatafimi on 15 May.
 He used the counter-intuitive tactic of an uphill bayonet charge.
 He saw that the hill was terraced, and the terraces would shelter his advancing men.
-Though small by comparison with the coming clashes at Palermo, Milazzo, and Volturno, this battle was decisive in establishing Garibaldi's power in the island.
+Though small by comparison with the coming clashes at Palermo, Milazzo, and Volturno, this battle was decisive in establishing Garibaldi's power on the island.
 An apocryphal but realistic story had him say to his lieutenant Nino Bixio, "Here we either make Italy, or we die."
-In reality, the Neapolitan forces were ill-guided, and most of its higher officers had been bought out.
+His Neapolitan adversaries now fought for him, which led to accusations of bribery being made against their leader, Francesco Landi.

 The next day, he declared himself dictator of Sicily in the name of Victor Emmanuel II of Italy.
 He advanced to the outskirts of Palermo, the capital of the island, and launched a siege on 27 May.
-He had the support of many inhabitants, who rose up against the garrison—but before they could take the city, reinforcements arrived and bombarded the city nearly to ruins.
+He had the support of many inhabitants, who rose up against the garrison, but before they could take the city, reinforcements arrived and bombarded the city nearly to ruins.
 At this time, a British admiral intervened and facilitated a truce, by which the Neapolitan royal troops and warships surrendered the city and departed.
 The young Henry Adams—later to become a distinguished American writer—visited the city in June and described the situation, along with his meeting with Garibaldi, in a long and vivid letter to his older brother Charles.
 Historians Clough et al. argue that Garibaldi's Thousand were students, independent artisans, and professionals, not peasants.
-The support given by Sicilian peasants was not out of a sense of patriotism but from their hatred of exploitative landlords and oppressive Neapolitan officials.
+The support given by Sicilian peasants was not out of a sense of patriotism but from their hatred of exploitive landlords and oppressive Neapolitan officials.
 Garibaldi himself had no interest in social revolution and instead sided with the Sicilian landlords against the rioting peasants.